October 5, 2021 to

 When we arrived, we went to eat and to the quilt shop, nothing new there!
 We found another 1950’s themed restaurant, Boomerang, and Quilting Post was just down the street.
 In fact, Quilting Post had been where Boomerang was at one time.

 The next day we met Ron for a tour of the Oklahoma State University campus and his wife Elizabeth joined us for lunch at Ranchers.
-Ron took us by the Central Plant and Jenny gave us a quick tour and then for dinner we all 6 went to Freddie Pauls.
+Ron took us by the Central Plant and Jenny gave us a quick tour and then for dinner all 6 of us went to Freddie Pauls.

 Stillwater has Wings of Hope butterflies, we thought this was cool and so repeat it: